Ananya1907/Ananya_Codes/README.md

 	* 'Validate_BST.c': Checks if the given BST is a valid BST.
  	* 'WordLadder.c': Creates a word ladder and finds the length of the shortest path between two given words.
 	* 'kthSmallest_inBST.c': Finds the kth smallest value in a BST.
+ 	* 'BFS.c': Performs BFS on a graph given the start node/vertex.
+Also checks if the given graph is connected and counts the number of edges in that connected component.
+  	* 'CommonNeighbor.c': Checks if two nodes (taken as input) have a common neighbor.
+   	* 'DFS.c': Performs DFS on a graph given the start node/vertex.
+    	* 'EulerTour.c': Checks if the given graph has an Euler Tour (assuming a connected graph).
+     	* 'Triangle.c': Checks if the given graph has a triangle.
+A triangle consists of 3 nodes that are mutually adjacent.
  	* 'graph.c': A header file that contains codes on the creation of Linked Lists, Adjacency Lists, Stacks, Queues, Matrices, and Graphs